Securing your LastPass account against phishing threats

 • Report any odd LastPass emails to LastPass support immediately.

-I keep this tight because speed matters.
-Phishing relies on fast reactions and split-second panic.
+I keep this tight because phishing depends on speed and panic.
 Slow down, check the sender, open LastPass directly, and use phishing-resistant multi-factor authentication.
-That combination will reduce the chance of losing your vault to a scam.
+That cuts the chance of losing your vault to a scam.

 Links: Computerworld article on the campaign, LastPass phishing report and guidance